Nathan-Pinter/rpg_game/README.md

 Working
 __________
-Enter your name
+Enter your Hero name

 View help commands with command help

-Walk around map, but take 1 damage each move
+Walk around map.
+50% chance a monster will attack you.

+Combat is instant right now. loose 10 HP and Game Over

 quit the game with end game command

 To Do List
 ________________
-Setup random encounter

-battle system
+battle system - almost complete

 Items